Ultra Thoroughbred Racing: Other stakes successes

 Captain Duffy (gelding) (King Cugat x Miss Encosta) – Listed Geelong Classic over 2200m – bred, born and raised by Ultra Thoroughbreds.

 Grand Chancellor (gelding) (Savabeel x Mont Fay) – Listed Port Adelaide Guineas winner over 1800m and subsequently sold to George Moore for clients in Hong Kong, where the gelding has entered the stable of his father John Moore.

 Crown Witness (filly) (Star Witness x Noble Heir) – G3 Quezette Stakes at Caulfield – bred born and raised by Ultra Thoroughbreds at Golden Grove, before being offered as a yearling for sale at the Inglis Melbourne Premier Yearling Sale.

 The Barrister (gelding) (Star Witness x Strikeline) – winner of the listed Fernhill Handicap at Royal Randwick over 1600m, before subsequently making the move to Hong Kong, where the gelding has won multiple races at Happy Valley Racecourse.

-Nature Strip (gelding) (Nicconi x Strikeline) – exciting stakes prospect, unbeaten in all but one start as of February 2018 and winner of the Inglis Dash at Flemington in January 2018.
+Nature Strip (gelding) (Nicconi x Strikeline) – Stakes prospect, unbeaten in all but one start as of February 2018 and winner of the Inglis Dash at Flemington in January 2018.
 In August 2020, Nature Strip was named Victorian Racehorse of the Year, having won the Moir Stakes and VRC Sprint Classic.